 Minimum Responsible Process Frequency NHS Foundation Trust Responsible

 Requirement Individual for Monitoring of Individual or

-to be Monitored e.g. Audit Monitoring Committee/
+to be Monitored individual e.g. Audit Monitoring Committee/

-Group for Review of
+e.g. Addit Monitoring Group for Review of

 Results

 (WHAT - element of (WHO - is going to monitor (HOW - will this element be (WHEN - will (WHERE - Which

 compliance or this element) monitored (method used)) this element be individual/ committee or

-effectiveness within monitored group will this be reported
+effectiveness within monitored (method used)) monitored group will this be reported

 the document will (frequency/ to, in what format (eg

 be monitored) how often)) verbal, formal report etc)

-and by who)
+be monitoredy and by who)

 Audit Updates fed back to all staff

 Ongoing, ad hoc through various lines of

 basis reviewed communication (email, face

 at least annually to face, written reports,

 or as the bulletins)

-process alters.
+process alters. ,

 Patient handling Ward leaders and all Plans updated within the Weekly as Ward and department leaders

 plans registered nursing staff patient's inpatient minimum, as the

 involved in inpatient care. documentation. patient's

 condition alters, Matrons, Ward and

 on transfer to a department leaders

 new area of Health and safety committee

 care.

 Nursing metrics

 Moving and

 handling audit,

 annually